 coexistence set: A set of WSOs associated to a WSO containing those WSOs that may affect performance of the WSO.

-distributed decision making: Distributed decision making between two CMs is performed when one CM makes its decisions in coordination with another CM.
+distributed decision making: A decision making topology where one CM makes its decisions in coordination with another CM.

 interference: The effect of unwanted energy due to one or a combination of emissions, radiations, or inductions upon reception in a radiocommunication system, manifested by any performance degradation, misinterpretation, or loss of information which could be extracted in the absence of such unwanted energy.